aaronsaray/laravel-test-helpers/README.md

 `use AaronSaray\LaravelTestHelpers\SeedAfterRefresh`

 Now, when the `migrate:fresh` is called, `db:seed` will be called after (at the beginning of the test suite.)

+### Mark Test Skipped Because Todo

+Sometimes you might not have all the time you need for all your tests (for shame!) but that doesn't mean you want to forget about them.

+`use AaronSaray\LaravelTestHelpers\HasTodo`

+Then call `$this->todo();` which will mark the test as incomplete and give stderr a message with the test name.